 Example 2:

-Let us take another example to illustrate the Eager Evaluation of function arguments in C++.
+Let's consider a different instance to demonstrate the Eager Evaluation of function parameters in C++.

 #include <iostream>